avfc1969-newtown/my-portfolio/README.md

-# my-portfolio
+# David Fennell's portfolio
-This is my professional repository
+This is my professional portfolio it uses ReactJS and AWS